Meleagrista/udc-seguridad-informatica/practica-1/p1-apuntes.md

 This package includes udev rules to start the daemon when a supported device is plugged in, and stop it when all devices are removed.

 La máquina no usa Bluetooth, pero tiene ciertas dependencies.

+## `anacron.service` && `cron.service` - disable
+Similar to the cron service, the anacron service runs applications or scripts at specific times and dates.
+This allows for reliable unattended system operation – scheduled events are not missed if the system goes down – instead, they are run as soon as possible after their scheduled time.
+Candidates for an anacron action are often system administration activies, such as log rotation, that must be performed, even if late.

+Unlike the cron service, anacron will not miss the execution of a scheduled job, even if the system is powered off.
+The activity will be performed when the system is next available.
+This makes anacron the preferred choice to initiate essential system administration tasks such as backup or disk space recovery.

+## `getty` - enabled
+Short for "get tty", is a Unix program running on a host computer that manages physical or virtual terminals (TTYs).
+When it detects a connection, it prompts for a username and runs the 'login' program to authenticate the user.
+> `getty` is the process that manages logins on the console and on serial ports, if any.
+It's generally not safe to disable this, as console access is what we go to when other means of accessing a server fail.

 # Script
 Aun pendiente de revisar, pero [esta pagina](http://trajano.us.es/~fjfj/shell/shellscript.htm) tiene buena pinta para prender sobre porgramación shell.